 What I enjoy about music and the guitar is: pretty much everything!
-I love playing with great musicians and gaining inspiration from them; I love playing it in front of people and seeing their enjoyment, which is also very inspiring; and I love studying music, striving to acquire new knowledge and to get better at what I do.
-And, I love teaching guitar students, helping them to find their own musical voices!
+I love playing with great musicians and gaining inspiration from them; I love playing it in front of people and seeing their enjoyment; I love studying music, striving to acquire new knowledge and to get better at what I do; and I love teaching guitar students, helping them to find their own musical voices!

 Heagle is very patient and does an outstanding job explaining the fundamentals.
 Simple things like finger placement.
 He also challenges the student by always introducing new material.

 With a new student, I assess their level of ability on the instrument (beginner, intermediate, etc.) and talk with them about music they enjoy, to get a sense of what they want to learn to do with the instrument.
 I teach "the basics," such as instrumental technique, music reading, and music theory, along with helping the student learn songs from their favorite artists, in order to help make music fun for them.

 I have studied jazz improvisation and classical music theory at the college level, and have been a gigging musician since 1989.
 I have performed in many of New York City's most well-known venues, including Carnegie Hall, Lincoln Center, Central Park SummerStage, Birdland, 55 Bar, Joes Pub, the Mercury Lounge, Bowery Ballroom and many others.

 I charge $40/hr to teach from home.
 To travel to the student, I would need to be paid more.